mc2-center/csbc-pson-manifest/README.md

 ## Usage
 Before accessing the app, you must be logged into [Synapse](https://www.synapse.org) first.
 If you do not have an account yet, create one [here](https://www.synapse.org/#!RegisterAccount:0).

+Once you are logged in, you may start validating and uploading your manifests on the [validator app](https://shinypro.synapse.org/users/vchung/csbc-pson-manifest/)!

 #### See also: